EU privacy watchdogs give Google guidelines to change privacy practices

 A spokesman for the company said Google was open to the regulators' feedback and looked forward to discussing the list of guidelines.

-"We have worked with the different data protection authorities across Europe to explain our privacy policy changes," said Al Verney.
+"We have worked with the different data protection authorities across Europe to explain our private policy changes," said Al Verney.

 The fines for privacy breaches remain small in most countries when compared with the $12.2 billion net profit Google earned in 2013.